Quantitative feasibility study of sequential neutron captures using intense lasers: Discussion

 \section{Discussion}

 First, let us point out that the generation of neutron-rich isotopes can be increased by using moderators.
-As equation \eqref{eq:b2} suggests, the final abundance of the $(A+2)$ isotope after a certain neutron exposure scales as $\sim \left(\dif N/\dif S\right)^2\sigma_1\sigma_2$.
+As equation \eqref{eq:b2} suggests, the final abundance of the $(A+2)$ isotope after a certain neutron exposure scales as $\sim \sigma_1\sigma_2 \,N_n^2/S$.
 Hence, neutron moderation results in two opposing effects: (1) the neutron-capture cross-section significantly grows, and (2) the neutron flux considerably decreases due to geometrical reasons and absorption.

-It is essential to note that moderation may not be appropriate for astrophysically relevant studies, where the neutron energies range from 1~keV to several hundreds of keV.
-On the other hand, the production of neutron-rich isotopes of interest for fundamental nuclear physics may greatly benefit from the use of thermal or even cold neutrons.

-To demonstrate it, let us consider the recently reported parameters of a laser-driven source of cold neutrons \cite{mirfayzi2020proof}.
+The former may be greatly beneficial for the production of neutron-rich isotopes.

+In the following paragraphs, we examine whether a moderated neutron source driven by a short-pulse laser could be employed for generating of $(A+2)$-th isotopes and how demanding it would be.
+To this goal, we consider the parameters of the cold neutron source recently reported in Ref.~\cite{mirfayzi2020proof}.
 In that experiment, a 300~J, 1.2~ps laser pulse was employed to generate fast protons (up to $\sim 5\,\rm MeV$) and deuterons (up to $\sim 20\,\rm MeV$) from a 5-$\upmu$m-thick C\sub{2}D\sub{4} target via target normal sheath acceleration.
 Those ions were subsequently converted into neutrons in a cm-scale Be target, yielding a fast neutron flux of $\sim 10^9\,\rm n \,sr^{-1}$, quite similar to case G considered above.
 These fast neutrons were then slowed down through an off-axis, wing-shaped (10~mm $\times$ 6~mm $\times$ 5~mm) polyethylene pre-moderator attached to the converter and a cryogenically cooled H\sub{2} gas serving as the main moderator.
 The 27-nm-thick moderator was placed within a 2-mm-thick container made of copper.
 As a result, $\sim 10^7$ cold neutrons were released per shot, associated with a $\sim 4\times 10^5\,\rm cm^{-2}$ areal density at the surface of the H\sub{2} moderator.
 In the discussion section of \cite{mirfayzi2020proof}, the authors mention that their upgraded laser system could ultimately work at 100~Hz repetition rate.
 Considering eight hours of uninterrupted operation, the total integrated cold neutron areal density at the converter surface could be as high as $10^{12}\,\rm cm^{-2}$.